-There are a number of Honours courses available to students who have completed senior courses in Mathematics and Mathematics.
-Details can be found on website www.mamhonours.uct.ac.za.
-Those interested should contact the Honours Program Convenor, Dr D J Erwin.
+There are a number of Honours courses available to students who have completed senior courses in Applied Mathematics and Mathematics.
+Details can be found on the website www.mamhonours.uct.ac.za.
+Those interested should contact the Honours Program Convenor, Associate Professor D J Erwin.